chrisbao/MSFin/README.md

    ![](Images/ActiveDirectoryApplications.png)

+4. Click the *add* button at the bottom of the page.

-4. Click *Add an application my organization is developing* in the popup.
+5. Click *Add an application my organization is developing* in the popup.

-5. In the Add Application wizard, enter a name of *SmartLink.Web* and choose the type *Web Application and/or Web API*.
+6. In the Add Application wizard, enter a name of *SmartLink.Web* and choose the type *Web Application and/or Web API*.
 Click the arrow to the next page of the wizard.

-6. In the *App Properties* page, enter a *SIGN-ON URL*
+7. In the *App Properties* page, enter a *SIGN-ON URL*

    `https://<websitename>.azurewebsites.net`

-7. Enter an *App ID Uri* `https://[your-domain\].onmicrosoft.com/<websitename>`
+8. Enter an *App ID Uri* `https://[your-domain\].onmicrosoft.com/<websitename>`

-8. Hit *Complete* to create the registration.
+9. Hit *Complete* to create the registration.

-9. Obtain and store the Azure AD tenant ID.
+10. Obtain and store the Azure AD tenant ID.

    - Click *VIEW ENDPOINTS* in the bottom tabs.
    - The GUID after *`Login.microsoftonline.com/`* is the tenant ID and store it.

-10. Store the copied client secret.
+11. Store the copied client secret.

      - On the application, click *‘All Settings’* | Keys then fill the key description and copy the value.
      - Store the copied client secret.

-11. Store the application client ID
+12. Store the application client ID

     - On the application, Quick Start page, click on *CONFIGURE* in the tabs menu.
     - Search & copy the Client ID value and store it.